toromoti/workon.sh/README.md

     PROMPT_COMMAND=prompt_command

 This example shows setting up Python virtualenv.
 That's right, `.workon` file is a shell-script that defines the function, simply.
-`workonresetfunc` is executed when you go out from work-directory.
+`workon_resetfunc` is executed when you go out from work-directory.

 Example
 -------